UNDERSTANDING THE EFFECT OF CORONAVIRUS ON THE LUNGS

 The fight will last a long time and will not be effective.
-Meanwhile, the inflammation may increase.
+Meanwhile, the inflammation may have increased.

-The passage of oxygen and carbon dioxide into the blood become difficult
+The passage of oxygen and carbon dioxide into the blood becomes difficult

-Picture a sprained ankle.
-The ankle is so badly swollen that it is hard to see its normal shape.
+Picture a badly sprained ankle.
+The swelling is such that it is hard to see its normal shape.

-Now imagine a similar situation in the case of the microscopic layer that is set between the pulmonary cells and the capillaries.
-The oxygen and the carbon dioxide used to go easily through that microscopic separation and now both the air and blood have to pass through a thicker surface.
-This has become an insurmountable obstacle, a real wall.
+Now imagine a similar situation in the case of the microscopic layer set between the pulmonary cells and the capillaries.
+While the oxygen and carbon dioxide used to easily go through that microscopic separation, now both the air and blood have to pass through a thicker surface.
+This has become an insurmountable obstacle, a solid wall.

 The patient needs air, he is suffocating.
 He is in respiratory distress, breathing is harder and tiredness sets in.
-More oxygen is needed, and a ventilator is indispensable in certain cases.
+More oxygen is needed and a ventilator becomes indispensable in certain cases.

-Breathing may become so difficult that it is a real struggle for the patient.
+Breathing may become very difficult and excessively tiring for the patient.
 He feels exhausted, his condition becomes critical.

 A ventilator has its limitations, it does not replace the lungs.
-In a case where the sickness is so severe that the oxygen and carbon dioxide exchanges are no longer possible, hypoxemia and a carbon dioxide accumulation set in and compromise the patient's normal life functions; death is inevitable.
+In a case where the sickness is so severe that the oxygen and carbon dioxide exchanges are no longer possible, hypoxemia and a carbon dioxide accumulation set in and compromise the patient's normal life.
+Death is inevitable.

-It is true that the majority of the COVID-19 victims will recover from it without major sequels.
-Some patients, however, will require extensive care, support from a ventilator, etc., and others will die.
+It is true that the majority of COVID-19 victims will recover from it without major sequels.

 The best treatment is and remains prevention: